vipulbansal/snackbarx/README.md

 See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes and updates.

-## Support
+## Support the Project

-If you like this package, please give it a ⭐ on [GitHub](https://github.com/yourusername/snackbarx) and a 👍 on [pub.dev](https://pub.dev/packages/snackbarx)!

-For questions or issues, please file them on the [GitHub Issues](https://github.com/yourusername/snackbarx/issues) page.
+If you find SnackbarX helpful:

+- ⭐ Star the repository on [GitHub](https://github.com/vipulbansal/snackbarx)
+- 👍 Like the package on [pub.dev](https://pub.dev/packages/snackbarx)
+- 📢 Share it with other developers
+- 🤝 Contribute to the project

+Your support helps maintain and improve SnackbarX for everyone!